SynfiniDLT/daml-tokenization-toolkit/README.md

 via the JSON API to their participant node using their primary party.
 They can also read data from the wallet views API.
 Once logged in, the user can see the Daml Finance accounts and assets they own.
 In the below example, the user has one non-transferable asset - their "soul-bound token" (SBT).
 This is a special type of asset issued to the investor which assigns them a human-readable name so that others can identify them.
-Clicking on the asset name brings up detailed information about the asset which they hold - taken from the `Instrument` and [`Metadata`](./models/instrument-metadata/interface/src/Synfini/Interface/Instrument/Metadata/Metadata.daml) contracts.
+Clicking on the balance brings up detailed information about the asset which they hold - taken from the `Instrument` and [`Metadata`](./models/instrument-metadata/interface/src/Synfini/Interface/Instrument/Metadata/Metadata.daml) contracts.
+The user's name is also displayed by looking up their SBT.

 [Login](https://github.com/SynfiniDLT/daml-tokenization-toolkit/assets/18343245/d08a3517-5d30-400b-a228-f9e5e9f17f07)